-Click here to read news about our future and past meetings, including Australia, New Zealand and the UK this year.
+Click here to read news about our future and past meetings, including Australia, New Zealand and the UK in 2013.

 It has come to our attention that spam mailers (senders of bulk unsolicited e-mail) have been forging their mail with this domain as the point of origin.
 As a matter of policy, we do not send out e-mail from our domain name.
 If you have received an email that appears to be from "@CaptainCookSociety.com" it was forged and sent without our consent, knowledge, or the use of our servers.